Why Your EKM Store Has 3,000 Products (But Your Shopify Store Will Have 100)

 That’s not a typo.
 That’s what happens when you understand what you’re actually looking at.

 EKM treats every variant as a separate product with its own URL.
 Every thickness, every width, every material combination gets its own listing.
-So a simple neoprene rubber strip available in ten thicknesses and five widths isn’t one product - it’s fifty.
+So a simple neoprene rubber strip that’s available in ten thicknesses and five widths isn’t one product in EKM - it’s fifty.

-Multiply that across a catalogue of industrial rubber and sponge materials, and you hit 3,000 very quickly.
+I multiplied that across a catalogue of industrial rubber and sponge materials, and I hit 3,000 very quickly.

 If you’re sitting on an EKM store thinking “I’ve got thousands of products, migration will be a nightmare” - take a breath.
 Your product count is an architectural artefact, not a business reality.

 EKM’s structure made sense in 2010.
 Every product page was a landing page.
 More URLs meant more chances to rank.
-But it also meant customers scrolling through endless listings looking for “neoprene strip 3mm thick 50mm wide” instead of just… selecting the options they need.
+But it also meant customers had to scroll through endless listings looking for “neoprene strip 3mm thick 50mm wide” instead of just… selecting the options they need from a dropdown.

 I consolidated those 3,000 EKM products into 100 properly structured Shopify product variants.
 Thickness becomes a dropdown.
 Width becomes a dropdown.
 The customer picks what they need, and the system handles the rest.

 The result?
 A store that matches how people actually shop.
-“I need neoprene strip” → select specs → done.
+“I need neoprene strip” - I select my specs - done.
 Not “let me search through 3,000 listings hoping I find the right combination.”

-Here’s where it gets technical.
-When you export from EKM, you get a CSV file with 3,000 rows - one for each “product” (really each variant).
-Shopify’s CSV import expects a different structure: one row per variant, grouped under parent products.
+Here’s where it gets technical, but I think it’s worth understanding.
+When you export from EKM, you get a CSV file with 3,000 rows - one for each “product” (which is really each variant).
+Shopify’s CSV import expects a completely different structure: one row per variant, grouped under parent products.

 You can’t just import EKM products into Shopify and expect it to work.
-The data needs restructuring first - identifying which rows are actually variants of the same product, then reformatting them to match Shopify’s import template.
+I had to restructure the data first - I was identifying which rows were actually variants of the same product, then I was reformatting them to match Shopify’s import template.

 This is the real work of migration.
-Not moving files around, but understanding what your product catalogue actually contains and translating it into a structure that makes sense.
+I wasn’t moving files around.
+I was understanding what the product catalogue actually contained and I was translating it into a structure that made sense.

 The Takeaway